Coast Guard, DHS.

 Start Amendment Part

-The following regulations apply to the marine events listed in Table 1 of this section.
-These regulations will be effective annually for the duration listed in Table 1.
+The regulations in this section apply to the marine events listed in Table 1 of this section.
+The regulations in this section will be effective annually for the duration listed in Table 1 of this section.
 The Coast Guard will notify the maritime community of exact dates and times each regulation will be in effect and the nature of each event (e.g. location, number of participants, type of vessels involved, etc.) through a Notice of Enforcement published in the Federal Register, Local Notice to Mariners, and Broadcast Notice to Mariners.

 (a) Definitions.
 The following definitions apply to this section: